Services

 Information developed through these environmental analyses is used during preliminary and final decision processes to assess environmental elements in an attempt to avoid or mitigate impacts to affected areas.

-Bionomics cultural resource specialists complete project tasks on time and within budget, and comply with cultural resource laws, regulations, and guidelines for federally funded projects.
-Our cultural resource specialists perform cultural resource, archaeological, and historical surveys crucial to environmental assessment.
-We perform archival background searches through agencies, such as the State Historic Preservation Office (SHPO), to determine locations of previously recorded cultural, historical, and archaeological sites in and around project areas.
-Bionomics also conducts intensive pedestrian surveys of project areas to identify previously undocumented cultural resources.
-We prepare Archaeological and Historical Survey Report, which includes maps, photos, and site forms in compliance with Section 106 of the National Historic Preservation Act of 1966.
-Bionomics provides additional services to address project impacts to cultural resources, which includes the following documents:
+Bionomics Environmental cultural resource specialists complete project tasks on time and within budget, and comply with cultural resource laws, regulations, and guidelines for federally funded projects.
+Our cultural resource specialists are qualified in both archaeology and architectural history.
+We perform cultural resource, archaeological, architectural history and historical surveys crucial to environmental assessment.
+We perform archival background searches through agencies, such as the State Historic Preservation Office (SHPO) and Tribal Historic Preservation Office (THPO) to determine locations of previously recorded cultural, historical, and archaeological sites in and around project areas.

 • Determination of Adverse Effect (DOAE)